tom-foster-wcc/highways-deep-learning/README.md

 * ~~Split videos into frames (or do we want a 5D tensor?)~~ 139.59GB on disk, 391,902 frames.

+By week 3 (16 August 2018) - have it so that I've done chapter 5 of the book and trained using ImageNet minimum.

 * Read up on YOLO and ImageNet models so that I can use a pretrained convnet.

 * It might be necessary to run 100 objects to begin with and creating these things manually